**Currently booking through fall 2023!**

 One of the things I get asked about a LOT is what kind of gear I’m using these days – what are the best cameras for elopement photographers?
 Which lenses should I get?
 Is there anything specific you recommend?
 Cameras for elopement photographers have come a LONG way in the last few years and the equipment I choose to use has evolved right along with the industry.
 So, let’s talk about it!
 Here is my elopement photography gear in 2021!

 One VERY important thing to know before we get started: I am not a tech person (much to my techy husband’s chagrin).
 I can’t tell you how many megapixels these cameras have nor do I know anything about the fancy processors and things they use.
 Honestly?
 I don’t care about that stuff.
 What I DO care about is my gear being reliable, user-friendly, and producing stunning photos.
 I’m pretty demanding of my equipment.
-I shoot in off the grid locations, in remote areas with not a Best Buy for a few hundred miles, and in all kinds of weather – my photography gear needs to work for me and stand up to the beating I put it through (cold, snow, rain, bashing against rocks …) on a regular basis.
+I shoot in off the grid locations, in remote areas with not a camera store for a few hundred miles, and in all kinds of weather – my photography gear needs to work for me and stand up to the beating I put it through (cold, snow, rain, bashing against rocks …) on a regular basis.

 What this post will cover: Elopement Photography Gear